AmateurAudioDude/Raspberry-Pi-I2S-capture-device-as-slave/README.md

-# RaspberryPi_I2S_Slave
+# RaspberryPi I2S capture as slave

+**Modified to be used as a capture device for I2S audio in slave mode.
+The device connecting to the Raspberry Pi will therefore need to be set to master mode.**

-General I2S slave I/O device tree overlay for Raspberry pi.
+General I2S slave I/O device tree overlay for Raspberry Pi.
 Tested with Raspberry pi Compute Module 3+ and Asahi Kasei AK4556.

 - I2S slave: Raspberry pi